By Rafael Blanes

 It’s basically like studying the chessboard in preparation for the game ahead.
 How do you know what move to make next?
-Gathering the information on your competitors can give you the insight you need to make smart revenue management decisions.
+Gathering information on your competitors’ pricing can give you the insight you need to make smart revenue management decisions.
 Endgame: checkmate.

 Why is performing a hotel competitive analysis important?

 A hotel competitive analysis (sometimes called a value analysis) gives you the information you need to make sure your property is priced competitively for your market.
 It prevents you from leaving money on the table with rates that are too low or losing occupancy due to rates that are too high.
 If you’ve ever worked on strategic planning for business growth or a marketing strategy, you may have done a SWOT analysis or an evaluation of your business’s strengths, weaknesses, opportunities, and threats.

 Similarly, in the hospitality industry, a hotel competitor analysis helps you find your “sweet spot” in your local market.
 The saying knowledge is power has never been more true when it comes to your competition; without this knowledge, you’re giving up your power to be in control of the best pricing strategy for your market.

 How do you do a hotel competitive analysis?